Group Lesson Information

 FSTE group lessons are taken in addition to the weekly private lesson.
 Students are grouped by ability level rather than age.
 We consider group lessons to be an essential part of Suzuki method instruction.
 To register, students must be studying with a trained Suzuki method teacher.

 Violin, Cello and Guitar classes will be held in person at University Park Elementary.
 We have received approval from the school district to hold our weekly group classes and will follow the district guidelines as they become available.
-FSTE will require that all participants and parents wear a face mask and to stay home if feeling sick or showing any symptoms of Covid-19.
-We are asking that parents do not bring siblings who are not participating in the program.
-One parent to one child.
-At this time, flute classes will be available on Zoom until further notice.
-We look forward to getting back to normal as we navigate these challenging times.
+FSTE will not require that participants and parents wear a face mask, but ask if anyone in your family is sick or tests positive for Covid to stay home.
+Flute classes will resume, but to be announced whether they will begin online or in person at University Park Elementary.

 ABILITY IS NOT INNATE | ABILITY BEGETS ABILITY